 The year 2020 has certainly proven that shopping online can be worthwhile.
 None has done it more securely than those who have received their items through a parcel delivery station.

 Because of the need to make online purchases to meet the needs of those under quarantine, delivery services have exploded.
-Among the delivery industry’s growth, so has the necessity of parcel delivery stations that make sense for particular situations.
+Among the delivery industry’s growth, so has the necessity for parcel delivery stations that make sense for particular situations.